omniborg/FaceCommand/README.md

   -head tilt compensation (in progress)

-Each gesture has its own trigger thresholds and sensitivity (in progress)
+Each gesture has its own trigger thresholds and sensitivity

   -trigger actions can be key presses, mouse functions, and macros that combine both